glennraya/xendivel/README.md

 #### Invoice Paper Size

-By default, Xendivel will generate PDF invoices in standard **"Letter"** paper size.
-Xendivel supports the following paper sizes:
+By default, Xendivel will generate PDF invoices in standard **Letter** paper size.
+Xendivel supports the following sizes:

 ```
 Letter: 8.5in  x  11in